itzg/docker-minecraft-bedrock-server/README.md

 ## Tutorials
 [@TheTinkerDad]([url](https://github.com/TheTinkerDad)) provides an excellent tutorial on how to host multiple instances on a single port (19132) so that it's discoverable: https://www.youtube.com/watch?v=ds0_ESzjbfs

+## Contributing

+> When trying to build this Docker Image, ensure that all `.sh` files have a end of line sequence of `LF` not `CLRF` or the build will fail.